Critonyx

 03

 When the working product is also the bottleneck.
-We replace the load-bearing parts without taking the business down — strangler patterns, incremental migrations, zero-downtime cutovers.
+We replace the load-bearing parts without taking the business down, using strangler patterns, incremental migrations, and zero-downtime cutovers.

-When your product has to talk to Salesforce, NetSuite, Stripe, or whatever your customer's stack demands — built with the observability, retries, and audit logs that enterprise procurement actually checks for.
+When your product has to talk to Salesforce, NetSuite, Stripe, or whatever your customer's stack demands, built with the observability, retries, and audit logs enterprise procurement actually checks for.

 A one-week structured engagement for SaaS founders who've already shipped, and want to know what's actually under the hood before the next round of investment.
 We audit the architecture, the data model, the test coverage, the deployment pipeline, and the parts of the codebase nobody wants to open.